shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica stewed on her stool for a minute, and then got to work on the pillows.
 They were plenty puffy; they just seemed flat after hours of being sat on.
 She fluffed them out without even using her tools.
 For good measure, she straightened the fur grain on the top.

 Ersatzica then pushed the pillow aside to make room for the drums.
 She cut out a strip of leather to fit around her own waist and laid out the drums along it, meticulously calculating where best to put them.
-She placed them right next to each on the front.
+She placed them right next to each other on the front.
 Then she attached them to the belt.

 Putting the belt on, she immediately realized a problem: the drums sagged forward, causing the whole belt to droop.
 Uncheck.

-Well why had this not happened with Wryonin’s belt?
+*Well why had this not happened with Wryonin’s belt?
 There was nothing on it that was that heavy.
 Wait, yeah there was.
 The bag of rocks, and the bladder.
-So why did that work, but this doesn’t?
+So why did that work, but this doesn’t?*

 Ersatzica took out a piece of paper and a pencil, sketching out her memory of Wryonin’s utility belt.
 She soon discovered that the heavy items were on opposite sides of the belt, balancing it out.

-Aha!
+*Aha!*

 With that in mind, Ersatzica detached the drums and laid them out so they were on either side of the belt.
 Her stomach rumbled as she sewed them back on.